-Asset-based revenues are comprised of our sponsorship programs with financial product manufacturers, omnibus processing and networking services, and fees from cash sweep programs.
+Asset-based revenues are comprised of our sponsorship programs with financial product manufacturers, omnibus processing and networking services, collectively referred to as recordkeeping, and fees from our cash sweep programs.
 We receive fees from certain financial product manufacturers in connection with sponsorship programs that support our marketing and sales education and training efforts.
 Omnibus processing revenues are paid to us by mutual fund product sponsors and are based on the value of custodied assets in advisory accounts and the number of brokerage accounts in which the related mutual fund positions are held.
 Networking revenues on brokerage assets are correlated to the number of positions we administer and are paid to us by mutual fund and annuity product manufacturers.
 Pursuant to contractual arrangements, uninvested cash balances in our advisors' client accounts are swept into either insured cash accounts at various banks or third-party money market funds for which we receive fees, including administrative and recordkeeping fees based on account type and the invested balances.

+Asset-based revenues for the year ended December 31, 2018 increased by \$264.2 million compared to the same period in 2017, primarily due to increases in revenues from our cash sweep, recordkeeping and sponsorship programs.
+Cash sweep revenues for the year ended December 31, 2018 increased compared to the same period in 2017 due to the impact of increases in the target range for the federal funds effective rate and an increase in cash sweep balances.
+For the year ended December 31, 2018, our average cash sweep balances increased to \$29.4 billion compared to \$28.7 billion for the year ended December 31, 2018, which are largely based on the market value of the underlying assets, increased compared to the same period in 2017 due to additional assets onboarded from NPH advisors.

-Asset-based revenues for the year ended December 31, 2017, increased to \$708.3 million, or 27.3%, from \$556.5 million compared with the same period in 2016.
-The increase is due primarily to increased revenues from our cash sweep programs.
-Cash sweep revenues increased to \$301.4 million for the year ended December 31, 2017, from \$173.7 million for the year ended December 31, 2016, due to the impact of the increase in the target range for the federal funds effective rate, partially offset by lower cash sweep balances.
+Asset-based revenues for the year ended December 31, 2017 increased by \$151.9 million compared to the same period in 2016.
+The increase was due primarily to increased revenues from our cash sweep programs.
+Cash sweep revenues for the year ended December 31, 2017 increased compared to the same period in 2016 due to the impact of the increase in the target range for the federal funds effective rate, partially offset by lower cash sweep balances.
 For the year ended December 31, 2017, our average cash sweep balances decreased to \$28.7 billion compared to \$29.9 billion for the year ended December 31, 2016.

-Asset-based revenues for the year ended December 31, 2016, increased to \$556.5 million, or 12.7%, from \$493.7 million compared with the same period in 2015.
-The increase is due primarily to increased revenues from our cash sweep programs.
-Cash sweep revenues increased to \$173.7 million for the year ended December 31, 2016, from \$95.3 million for the year ended December 31, 2015, due primarily to the impact of the increase in the target range for the federal funds effective rate and an increase in average assets in our cash sweep program as investors increased the balances of their assets held in cash in response to the volatility in the financial markets.
-Our average assets in our cash sweep assets had grown to \$29.9 billion from \$25.8 billion, an increase of 15.9%, for the years ended December 31, 2016 and 2015, respectively.
-The increase in cash sweep revenue was partially offset by a 3.9% decrease in other asset-based revenues, due in part to lower average billable assets.